huskerman34/htc-ccis1301.github.io/lecture_notes/moreGitHub.md

 If you already have a readme file, you can skip the echo command and begin with `git init`.
 The `git init` command is used to initialize a new git repository.

 Once you have initialized the repository all of the other git commands that you have learned such as `git status`, `git add`, `git commit`, etc. will work in this directory.
-However before you can push, you need to tell it where to push too.
+However before you can push, you need to tell it where to push to.
 That is what the `git remote add origin` command does.
 Just copy that one from GitHub.